Eggs are so nutritious that they're often referred to as "nature's multivitamin."

 It's very important to realize that almost all the nutrients are contained in the yolk, the white contains only protein.

-Bottom Line: Whole eggs are incredibly nutritious, containing a very large amount of nutrients compared to the calorie load.
+Summary Whole eggs are incredibly nutritious, containing a very large amount of nutrients compared to calories.
 The nutrients are found in the yolks, while the whites are mostly protein.

 The main reason people have been warned about eggs is that they're loaded with cholesterol.